 Templates can be useful tools; however, providers should use caution when using templated language.
-Blue Cross and Blue Shield of TX discourages templates that provide limited options and/or space for the collection of information, such as checkboxes, predefined answers, choices to be circled etc. Templates that just elicit selected information for reimbursement purposes are often not sufficient to demonstrate that coverage and coding requirements have been met.
-Templates may also encourage over- documentation to meet these requirements even when services were not medically necessary or were not even delivered.
+The Plan discourages templates that provide limited options and/or space for the collection of information, such as checkboxes, predefined answers, choices to be circled etc. Templates that just elicit selected information for reimbursement purposes are often not sufficient to demonstrate that coverage and coding requirements have been met.
+Templates may also encourage overdocumentation to meet these requirements even when services were not medically necessary or were not even delivered.